-Join Alan Jacobs, Elizabeth Corey, and Paul Gutacker for a conversation in honor of the release of Breaking Bread with the Dead: A Reader’s Guide to a More Tranquil Mind (pre-order here).
 In this his latest book, Dr. Jacobs suggests that listening to the past offers wisdom we didn’t know we needed—and might even help us live less anxiously.
-For a sneak preview of the book's argument, here’s an article by Dr. Jacobs.
+Here’s a sneak preview of the book's argument by Dr. Jacobs.

 Dr. Alan Jacobs is Distinguished Professor of Humanities in the Honors Program at Baylor University, and a Senior Fellow of the Institute for Advanced Studies in Culture at the University of Virginia.

 Dr. Elizabeth Corey is Honors Program Director and Associate Professor of Political Science at Baylor University, and serves on the Brazos Fellows advisory board.

 Dr. Paul Gutacker is Director of Brazos Fellows and teaches as Adjunct of History at Baylor University.